Abortion

 Food and Drug Administration v.
 American College of Obstetricians and Gynecologists, et al. January 2021

 The court’s three liberal justices said they would have denied the Trump administration’s request while litigation over the dispute continued in lower courts.
-The supreme court chief justice, John Roberts, said the dispute was not generally about the right to abortion but rather courts’ deference to government decisions related to the pandemic.
+The Supreme Court Chief Justice, John Roberts, said the dispute was not generally about the right to abortion but rather about courts’ deference to government decisions related to the pandemic.

-November 2021 The Supreme Court will hear a challenge to a Texas law that bans most abortions after as early as six weeks of pregnancy, the court said Friday.
-But the court deferred a request from the Biden administration to block enforcement of the law by vacating a lower court’s ruling.
+November 2021 The Supreme Court heard a challenge to a Texas law that bans most abortions after as early as six weeks of pregnancy, the court said Friday.
+However, the court deferred a request from the Biden administration to block enforcement of the law by vacating a lower court’s ruling.

 June 2022-The supreme court ruled there is no constitutional right to abortion in the United States, upending the landmark Roe v Wade case from nearly 50 years ago in a rare reversal of long-settled law that will fracture reproductive rights in America.
 Joe Biden called the ruling a “tragic error” and the Republicans celebrating it “wrong, extreme and out of touch”.